Ergodic measures with infinite entropy: Periodic Shrinking Boxes

 \begin{definition} \em Let $f \in C^0(M)$ and $K \subset M$ be a box.
-We call $K $ \em periodic shrinking with period $p \geq 1$ \em for $f$, if $K, \ f(K), \ f^2(K), \ \ldots, f^{p-1}(K)$ are pairwise disjoint, and $f^p(K) \subset \mbox{int}(K)$.
+We call $K $ \em periodic shrinking with period $p \geq 1$ \em for $f$, if $K, \ f(K), \ f^2(K), \ \ldots, f^{p-1}(K)$ are pairwise disjoint, and $f^p(K) \subset {{\rm int}}(K)$.
 If so, we call $f^p|_{K} : K \rightarrow \mbox{ int} (K)$ the \em return map. \em \end{definition}

+Recall that the manifold $M$ is compact.
+This assumption is important to obtain the following Lemmas \ref{Lemma1} and \ref{Lemma1bis}.
+We will construct periodic shrinking boxes whose return maps are homeomorphisms onto their images.
+Although this latter condition is unnecessary for the construction of the periodic shrinking boxes, it will be used later in the proofs of Lemmas \ref{Lemma2} and \ref{Lemma2b} where the return maps must be topologically conjugated to model maps.

-\begin{lemma} For any $\delta>0$, there exists an open and dense set of maps $f \in C^0(M)$ that have a periodic shrinking box $K$ with $\mbox{diam}(K)< \delta$.
-For a dense set of $f \in C^0(M)$ the return map to $K$ is a homeomorphism onto its image. \end{lemma} The proof of this lemma uses the following definition and technical result.
+\begin{lemma} For any $\delta>0$, there exists an open and dense set of maps $f \in C^0(M)$ that have a periodic shrinking box $K_f$ with ${{\rm diam}}(K_f)< \delta$.
+For a dense set of $f \in C^0(M)$ the return map to $K_f$ is one to one. \end{lemma} The proof of this lemma uses the following technical result.